 New collaborative research between Raphael and investigators at Rice and Baylor College of Medicine involves the application of genetically encoded voltage proteins to study firing patterns in the auditory nerve and the development of a carbon nanotube fiber cochlear implant.

 Raphael is also the principal investigator on a $3 million IGERT grant from the National Science Foundation titled Neuroengineering: From Cells to Systems, which has catalyzed the development of neuroengineering at Rice University.

-Raphael has received several honors for research and education, including an NSF CAREER Award (2005), two Hamill Innovation Awards (2006, 2007) from the Institute of Biosciences and Bioengineering (IBB), the Faculty Teaching/Mentoring Award from the Rice Student Association (2007), the Charles W. Duncan Jr. Achievement Award for Outstanding Faculty (2010), and a Collaborative Research Award from the John S. Dunn Foundation (2018).
+Raphael has received several honors for research and education, including an NSF CAREER Award (2005), three Hamill Innovation Awards (2006, 2007, 2018) from the Institute of Biosciences and Bioengineering (IBB), the Faculty Teaching/Mentoring Award from the Rice Student Association (2007), the Charles W. Duncan Jr. Achievement Award for Outstanding Faculty (2010), and a Collaborative Research Award from the John S. Dunn Foundation (2018).

 The overall focus of¬†the¬†Membrane and Auditory Bioengineering Group¬†is to understand and devise strategies to repair the auditory system.
 Through basic research into biological membranes and the intricate workings of the inner ear, the group is producing new insights into the causes of hearing loss and deafness.